dsgnrcom/honukai-theme/README.md

 **__VS Code:__**

-I've adapted the theme fo VS Code Ide, consult the .zip for an installable VS Code extension.
+I've adapted the theme for VS Code Ide; consult the .zip for an installable VS Code extension.

 How to use in vscode: